TheCahyag/Git-Essential-Training/README.md

 #### Git Merge

 ##### Merge Conflicts
-If you merge two branches that conflict a new branch will be created named `branch|MERGING` inwhich you will need to go through the files that are conflicting (which can be seen with `git status`) or alternatively you can abort the merge by running `git merge --abort`.
+If you merge two branches that conflict a new branch will be created named `branch|MERGING` in which you will need to go through the files that are conflicting (which can be seen with `git status`) or alternatively you can abort the merge by running `git merge --abort`.

 After you have resolved the conflicts, you need to add the changes with `git add file` and then `git commit` with no message.
 The branch will then continue with the merge.